1004parky/qbb2022-answers/week1-homework/README.md

 ## Question 3
 1. Average identity is `99.98`.
 After downgrading with `conda install mummer=3.23=h6de7cb9_11`.
 I ran `dnadiff ref.fa asm_q2/scaffolds.fasta` and looked in `out.report` and found the Average Identity.
 2. Next is `nucmer ref.fa asm_q2/scaffolds.fasta`.
-I looked in `out.fasta` using `show-coords out.delta`, and got `207007` as the length of the longest read.
+I looked in `out.fasta` using `show-coords out.delta`, and got `207000` as the length of the longest read in our assembly, and `207007` in the reference.
 3. For Insertions, we get 1 insertion.
 15 deletions (Indel)

 ## Question 4